Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 Rennes is a delightful city in northwest France

-Rennes is one of the most attractive capital cities north of Paris.
+Rennes is perhaps the most attractive capital city in northern France.
 The vibrant heart of Brittany has impressive architecture, excellent shopping, and gastronomic delights, with a wonderful mix of old and new.

 You must see…

-• The ever so photogenic slanting half-timbered houses you’ll discover as you wander around the cobbled streets.
+• The ever so photogenic leaning half-timbered houses you’ll discover as you wander around the cobbled streets.

-• In summer, take a guided tour of the 18th-century Palais du Parlement de Bretagne and enjoy a live classical music show in the Grand Chambre.
+• In summer, take a guided tour of the 18th-century Palais du Parlement de Bretagne.

 • Thabor Gardens is the perfect spot for a picnic.
 Home to 3000 species of plants spread over 24 acres, it hosts events throughout the year that include classical concerts, theatrical shows and poetry readings.